ajohnson388/checklists-ios/README.md

 ### Prerequisites

 Cocoapods and Xcode 9 are required to run Checklists.
-If you do not have Cocoapods installed your machine, please visit [Cocoapods](https://cocoapods.org/) for instructions.
+If you do not have Cocoapods installed on your machine, please visit [Cocoapods](https://cocoapods.org/) for instructions.
 Xcode 9 can be installed from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).

 ## Built With